openforis/sepal-doc/docs/source/team/contribute.rst

 New modules
 """""""""""

-Have you created a new module (Shiny or Python-based) and have been asked to add it to the **App** dashboard of SEPAL (following the issue template)?
+Have you created a new Shiny or Python-based module and been asked to add it to the **App** dashboard of SEPAL, following the **Issue** template?

 One of the requirements to have your module accepted by the SEPAL team is to create a documentation file.